 The Cree word for “sacred story” or “myth” is âtayôhkêwin (in y-dialect), âcathôhkîwin (in th-dialect).
 Wisahkecahk is the protagonist in many of these stories, which often serve to explain some curious aspect of the natural world, or teach some important cultural lesson.
-Traditionally, stories of Wîsahkêcâhk were only to be told when the ground was covered with snow (which it still is, here in Nunavut where I’m working!)
+Traditionally, stories of Wîsahkêcâhk were only to be told when the ground was covered with snow (as it still is here in Nunavut, where I’m working!)

 The story of how Wisahkecahk Snared the Sun is drawn from Edward Ahenakew’s (English-only) collection published as “Trickster Tales,” in The Journal of American Folklore, Vol. 42, No. 166 (October-December, 1929) pp 309-353.
 A pdf scan of the original publication can be purchased for download at https://www.jstor.org/stable/535231.

 In honour of storytelling month, Solomon Ratt has reclaimed and re-animated this story by translating Ahenakew’s English rendition back into Cree.
 Scroll down to find

 - Video from an online Zoom presentation 22 February 2021, in which Archer Pechawis reads the English, and Solomon Ratt provides a spontaneous reinterpretation into Cree.

 - Sol’s typescript of the Ahenakew story, along with his back-translation into Cree.

 Wisahkecahk Snares the Sun, 22 February 2021, via Zoom.

 |Wisahkecahk Snares the Sun.
 Edward Ahenakew, Cree Trickster Tales in The Journal of American Folklore, Vol. 42, October-December, 1929 – No. 166.
 Pp 327-329.||English-Cree translation by Solomon Ratt (2021)|